-Working across the newsroom to elevate digital story-telling in the organization as well as improve workflows and processes.
+Worked across the newsroom to elevate digital story-telling in the organization as well as improved workflows and processes.

-- Working with reporters and editors to analyze data and create visuals to inform and enhance content.
+- Worked with reporters and editors to analyze data and create visuals to inform and enhance content.

-- Collaborating with the digital design team and others in the newsroom to elevate the digital building workflows.
+- Collaborated with the digital design team and others in the newsroom to elevate the digital building workflows.

 - Built and deployed elections infrastructure and front-end utilizing data from the Associated Press and the Minnesota Secretary of State, allowing our readers to see the results of every race in Minnesota for the midterm.

-- Built the Super Bowl guide, a progressive web app designed to help visitors in town for the Super Bowl find things to do and see.
+- Built the Super Bowl guide, a progressive web app designed to help visitors in town for the Super Bowl find activities and events.

 Front-end Developer at WNYC